hstreamdb/docs/en/release_notes/HStreamDB.md

 ## v0.6.0 [2021-11-04]

+### Features

-### Add HServer cluster support
+#### Add HServer cluster support

-As a cloud-native distributed stream database, HStreamDB has adopted a separate architecture for computing and storage from the beginning of design, to support the independent horizontal expansion of the computing layer and storage layer.
+As a cloud-native distributed streaming database, HStreamDB has adopted a separate architecture for computing and storage from the beginning of design, to support the independent horizontal expansion of the computing layer and storage layer.
 In the previous version of HStreamDB, the storage layer HStore already has the ability to scale horizontally.
 In this release, the computing layer HServer will also support the cluster mode so that the HServer node of the computing layer can be expanded according to the client request and the scale of the computing task.

 HStreamDB's computing node HServer is designed to be stateless as a whole, so it is very suitable for rapid horizontal expansion.
 The HServer cluster mode of v0.6 mainly includes the following features: